L-Dieter/Network-protocols-with-session-types/README.md

 \<*PATH*> npx tsx client.ts ws://localhost:3000

-Afterwards connect the client to the server and the session will be processed.
+*(Option 1 only)*: Afterwards connect the client to the server and the session will be processed.